vecin2/ws_playbook/README.md

 # NerdFonts

 Copy ./files/Caskadia Cove Nerd Font Complete Windows Compatible.tff into your desktop.
 Open it and install it.
+Copying nerdfonts into `c:\windows\Fonts` might give permission issues.
-Current windows terminal `files/settings.json` is pointing to the font so web-devicons are working on the terminal.
+Change nerdfonts path to something that does ont give pemisission error and then copy manually from windows Current windows terminal `files/settings.json` is pointing to the font so web-devicons are working on the terminal.

 # ws_playbook